acts-project/acts/docs/contribution/clang_tidy.md

 [`clang-tidy`](https://clang.llvm.org/extra/clang-tidy/) is a static analysis tool using the LLVM / clang tooling.
-It can detect a number of issues with C++ code, like common reasability problems, performance or memory safety issues.
+It can detect a number of issues with C++ code, like common readability problems, performance or memory safety issues.

 The ACTS CI automatically runs `clang-tidy` on all compilation units to detect as many problems as possible, and requires developers to resolve them.
-It is configured with a file located at `.clang-tidy` in the repository root.
+It is configured with a file `.clang-tidy` located in the repository root.
 Many editors / IDEs support `clang-tidy` and will automatically pick up this configuration file.